Sikorsky S-40: Operational history

 Passenger carrying service was initiated on November 19, 1931, with a S-40 piloted by Charles Lindbergh and Basil Rowe, flying from Miami, Florida to the Panama Canal Zone with stops at Cienfuegos, Cuba; Kingston, Jamaica, and Barranquilla, Colombia.
 Igor Sikorsky, the aircraft's designer, was on board as a passenger; during that trip, Sikorsky and Lindbergh began working on concepts that were used in the succeeding S-42.

 The S-40 was Pan American's first large flying boat.
 American Clipper served as the flagship of Pan Am's clipper fleet and this aircraft model was the first to earn the popular designation of "Clipper" or "Pan Am Clipper".
 The three S-40s served without incident during their civilian lives, flying a total of over 10 million miles.

+Navy Service

 They were retired around 1940 and turned over to the US Navy during World War II, who used them as trainers for four-engined flight instruction.
-Under Navy service, the aircraft were designated Sikorsky RS-4.
-All three of the S-40s were eventually scrapped, starting in 1943.
+Under Navy service, the aircraft were designated Sikorsky RS-4. (see also Sikorsky RS) Two of the S-40 were pressed into Navy service, and called RS-4.

+In July 1943, an RS-4 (752V) was coming in for beaching when it struck an unforeseen submerged rock, which damaged the wheel strut, which in turn caused a list that led to a pontoon striking a rail at the edge of ramp.
+Beaching is when the flying boat is on the water, but brings its wheels down to come on to land, usually by a seaplane ramp.
+Another was damaged at Dinner Key in April 1943, and then returned to Pan-American by the Navy, however it was not returned to service but was used for spare parts.